-After the implied consent law is invoked, you will have a revoked license and you will receive paperwork from the officers advising you when the revocation period begins.
+After the implied consent law is invoked, you will face license suspension, also know as license revocation, and you will receive paperwork from the officers advising you when the revocation period begins.
 The duration of the revocation is entirely dependent upon the circumstances – namely, your alcohol concentration level, your age, and the number of qualified prior driving incidents on your record within the previous ten years.

 To give you some guidance in trying to figure out the duration of your revocation, the following is a general overview of the revocation periods.
 For purposes of this exercise, we are assuming there was no accident, injury, or death involved in the underlying DWI crime:

 - Alcohol level between 0.08 and 0.159 – 90 days.
 If you plead guilty to a 4th Degree DWI, this will administratively drop to 30 days, so long as there was no child endangerment or any prior qualified impaired driving incidents, regardless of how far back it goes.

 - If you are under 21 years of age, the revocation period is 180 days.

 - Refusal – 1 year.
 If you plead to the refusal, it will be reduced to 90 days.
 And if you plead to a 4th Degree DWI charge, it will be reduced to 30 days.
 Same caveats about child endangerment and any qualified priors apply, as explained above.

 License Suspension for Second Offense within 10 years

 - Between 0.08 and 0.159 – 1 year